 Set in a bright, modern building in the heart of Bermondsey, the Fashion and Textiles Museum is the cutting-edge centre for contemporary fashion.
 The museum hosts a range of funky exhibitions and educational talks, as well as a variety of creative workshops and courses for children, students and businesses.
 If you’re looking for some creative inspiration, this is the place to be!

 A hot glass blowing studio with a reputation as one of Europe’s leading glassmaking workshops – visit this space to experience the magic of the ancient craft of glassmaking.
-Coming up is the Christmas lampworking demonstrations – the perfect opportunity to get a beautiful and unique Christmas gift!
+Their Christmas Open House runs until the 24 December and the team are on hand to help you select the perfect Christmas gift for your loved ones!

 The largest of the two White Cube London galleries, the building dates back to the 1970s where it was predominantly used as a warehouse before the redevelopment.
 The spaces inside are clean and edgy and host the latest works from top contemporary artists such as Anthony Gromley and Harland Miller.